CuriousOne23/WhenMathPrays/docs/Human_Supervised_AI_HSAI-Keeping_Humans_in_the_loop.md

 In the **AI Age**, this dynamic can theoretically shift dramatically.
 AI could perform most productive work, leading to a vision where humans do very little and live primarily in leisure.
 This has produced one prominent proposal: humans as dependent “babies sucking their thumbs,” passively cared for by AI (the Universal Basic Income, UBI-centric model).

 However, society faces a deeper choice.
 Humans are not content with mere survival or leisure alone.
 People have a natural drive for purpose, achievement, recognition, and the ability to improve their lives — to work harder or smarter, earn more, and enjoy greater opportunities and experiences.

+**This is fundamentally an ethics issue.** How we structure the relationship between humans and AI will define what kind of society we become.
+Current AI ethics discussions should seriously engage with frameworks like Human Supervised AI (HSAI) — debating its merits, proposing variants, and helping shape practical solutions.
+Without such constructive engagement, the AI transition risks descending into widespread chaos, loss of purpose, and societal disruption.

 **This paper proposes Human Supervised AI (HSAI) as a practical, healthier path forward.** HSAI keeps humans as active participants — learning from, supervising, and collaborating with AI — while preserving space for individual ambition and differentiated reward.
-It supports both those who seek meaningful involvement and those who prefer less responsibility, rather than forcing a one-size-fits-all passive model.
+It supports both those who seek meaningful involvement and those who prefer less responsibility.

 ## Core Principles of HSAI